January Lecture: Harbor Porpoises

 January 16th Lecture: The Secret Lives of Harbor Porpoises With Dr. Cindy Elliser

-Harbor porpoises are one of the most abundant marine mammal species in the Salish Sea, however there is much we don’t know about this often elusive species.
-Pacific Mammal Research (PacMam) has spent over 10 years conducting behavioral and photo-identification research on harbor porpoises to learn more about their behavior, ecology, movement patterns, and more.
+Harbor Porpoises are one of the most abundant marine mammal species in the Salish Sea, however there is much we don’t know about this often elusive species.
+Pacific Mammal Research (PacMam) has spent over 10 years conducting behavioral and photo-identification research on Harbor Porpoises to learn more about their behavior, ecology, movement patterns, and more.
 Did you know that individuals can remain resident in an area, that they sometimes eat salmon, or that they wake surf?
-PacMam is one of the few organizations in the world conducting this type of work on harbor porpoises.
-Dr. Elliser’s talk will help you get to know your cetacean neighbors–tolearn about the individual lives and behaviors of harbor porpoises in the Salish Sea.
+PacMam is one of the few organizations in the world conducting this type of work on Harbor Porpoises.
+Dr. Elliser’s talk will help you get to know your cetacean neighbors and learn about the individual lives and behaviors of Harbor Porpoises in the Salish Sea.
 There is more to them than meets the eye!

 Meet The Speaker